cs1302uga/cs1302-tutorials/javafx/javafx.md

 1. The error message that displays is related to the JavaFX graphics renderer.
 By default, it attempts to perform hardware-accelerated rendering.
 However, we need to enable to software-based rendering in order for it to work nicely with X-forwarding.
-Close out of the small GUI app.
-Now, rerun the driver but add `-Dprism.order=sw` in addition to the usualy options when executing the related `java` command.
+Close out of the small GUI app. **Now, rerun the driver but add `-Dprism.order=sw` in addition to the usual options when executing the related `java` command.**

 1. If the small GUI app containing a nice message appears with no renderer errors, then you are okay to proceed!
    **Note**: You may have to wait a few seconds to see the message.